dojoengine/torii-core/README.md

    sequentially; tweak `address_backoff_ms` to add a per-address pause when monitoring many contracts so you do not overwhelm shared RPC infrastructure.

+### Available Fetchers

+- **`torii-fetcher-jsonrpc`**: Fetches events from a Starknet JSON-RPC endpoint.
+Ideal for live indexing and monitoring deployed contracts.
+- **`torii-fetcher-json`**: Reads events from a JSON file.
+Perfect for testing, replaying captured events, and ultra-fast bootstrapping from pre-captured historical data.

 ## Configuration Flow

 Binaries typically look like this: